teamcfadvance/cfstatic/full-guide.md

 {% endhighlight %}

-You can then include page specific css by convention; creating directories and files that match the naming convention of your pages / modules / framework events, etc.
+You can then include page specific CSS by convention; creating directories and files that match the naming convention of your pages / modules / framework events, etc.

 *Prior to **0.7.0**, the `throwOnMissing` argument was not available and CfStatic would never throw an error on missing include.*